History

 Prerequisite: None

-Global History is a required Grade 9 course that examines early human history and civilizations, from roughly 20,000 years ago until 500 years ago.
+Global History is a required Grade 9 course that examines early human history and civilizations from roughly 20,000 years ago until 500 years ago.
 While investigating the physical and cultural geography of many regions of the earth, the course also applies that information to current global developments.
-Through daily coursework, a first-semester research paper, and the Oral History Project, students learn to "do" history.
-They practice historical skills such as primary source analysis, effective note-taking, organizing data and clear communication of their results.
-This course prepares students to engage United States history rooted in a global perspective.
+Through daily coursework, a first-semester research paper, and the Oral History Project, students learn to “do” history.
+They practice historical skills such as primary source analysis, effective note-taking, organizing data, and clear communication of their results.
+This course prepares students to engage in United States history rooted in a global perspective.

 2 semesters, 1 credit